LoginRadius/docs/content/guide/big-commerce/index.md

 ![alt_text](images/bigcommerce-setup-api-account.png "image_tooltip")

 2.)
-Provide any name for the API Account and do following configuration and save the changes
+Provide any name for the API Account and do the following configuration and save the changes

 ![alt_text](images/bigcommerce-setup-create-account.png "image_tooltip")

-* Change Content, Checkout Content and Customers to modify
+* Change Content, Checkout Content, and Customers to modify

 * Change Customer Login to login

 * Change other all to read-only

 3.)
-It will provide the API credentials and also generated credentials auto downloaded.
+It will provide the API credentials and also generated credentials auto-downloaded.

 ![alt_text](images/bigcommerce-setup-credentials.png "image_tooltip")

 4.)
-Highlighted test is your store name and these credentials are used to setup the SSO in the Loginradius Dashboard
+The highlighted test is your store name and these credentials are used to set up the SSO in the Loginradius Dashboard

 ![alt_text](images/bigcommerce-setup-sso.png "image_tooltip")

 ## LoginRadius Account Configuration

-In order to support the BigCommerce SSO flows you will need to handle the following:
+To support the BigCommerce SSO flows you will need to handle the following:

 Set First and Last Name to Required in your LoginRadius.